What Are the IPO Requirements in India?

 Similar to companies, even investors need to complete certain criteria to be able to invest in an IPO in India.
 SEBI mandates that investors follow these guidelines to apply for IPOs:

-• An investor needs to have a Demat account with any DP (Depository Participant) registered under Indian stock depositories.
+- An investor must have a Demat account with any DP (Depository Participant) registered under Indian stock depositories.

-It is important to have the above mentioned requisites to be eligible to apply for an IPO in India.
-Application Supported by Blocked Amount (ASBA) is a transaction system introduced by SEBI to seamlessly purchase IPOs in India.
+It is important to have the above-mentioned requisites to be eligible to apply for an IPO in India.
+Application Supported by Blocked Amount (ASBA) is a transaction system introduced by SEBI to purchase IPOs in India seamlessly.

 Final Word